-- a vast majority of food sources do not have enough protein, vitamins and minerals needed by runners in order to fuel themselves properly for long periods of time
+- a vast majority of food sources do not have enough protein, vitamins, and minerals needed by runners in order to fuel themselves properly for long periods of time

 Pinole nutrition values

-During the long run, your body loses minerals such as sodium, potassium and iron.
+During the long run, your body loses minerals such as sodium, potassium, and iron.
 These minerals are critical for proper water absorption (avoiding dehydration and temperature rise) and therefore oxygen distribution to your running muscles.

-A cup of cornmeal contains double the amount of sodium comparing to wheat flour (4,8 mg vs 2,5 mg), more than double the amount of iron (3,6 mg to 1,5 mg) and very high levels of potassium (386 mg vs 134 mg).
+A cup of cornmeal contains double the amount of sodium compared to wheat flour (4,8 mg vs 2,5 mg), more than double the amount of iron (3,6 mg to 1,5 mg), and very high levels of potassium (386 mg vs 134 mg).
 While a wheat-based snack is also a great way to refill during the run (many runners eat pretzels for example), most of the runners who really dig in details prefer to go with cornmeal.

 Did you know that Eliud Kipchoge’s nutrition plan is cornmeal-based as well?

-Chia seeds is unofficially a superstar ingredient in the running community.
+Chia seeds are unofficially a superstar ingredient in the running community.
 These little black seeds originally coming from Mexico (the word „chia is actually an ancient Mayan word that means „strength“) will give you a powerful nutritional punch.
 But more importantly, having a low glycemic index, chia seeds are an incredibly sustainable source of energy ideal for long performance.

-- Calcium 631 mg (some of the most calcium rich foods such as milk, ricotta or sardines contain about 300 mg per 3,5 oz serving)
+- Calcium 631 mg (some of the most calcium-rich foods such as milk, ricotta, or sardines contain about 300 mg per 3,5 oz serving)

-- Phosphorus 860 mg (this is spectacular as for example chicken which is phosphorus rich contains about 200 mg of it per 3,5 oz serving)
+- Phosphorus 860 mg (this is spectacular as for example chicken which is phosphorus-rich contains about 200 mg of it per 3,5 oz serving)

-Other Pinole’s ingredients such as agave syrup (alternatively rice syrup) or dates are nutritious sources of quick sugars, that are essential for energy production in your cells.
+Other Pinole ingredients such as agave syrup (alternatively rice syrup) or dates are nutritious sources of quick sugars, that are essential for energy production in your cells.
 They are natural sweeteners so they make your Pinole sweet and tasty.

-How can you make your own Pinole at home
+How can you make your own Pinole at home?

 As I got used to taking Pinole with me for a run, I prefer to prepare it by myself as cookies.
 They are light and easy to bear in your pockets.
 But as you will see by yourself, this meal is so tasty that I often find myself eating them at home instead of a snack. 🙂